 - < adds a backspace and draw two images in the same place; for example, a key like "P<2" means that the image assigned to "2" is printed over the image assigned to "P" - > adds a newline; for example, a key like "A>BB" draws first the image "A", and two images "B" in a new line, i.e., the three images are arranged in a triangle pattern - the image corresponding to the next key is shown in the current icon space, merged with the next.
-For example, A means that image A is shown in the merged space of two icons; A means that image A is shown in the merged space of three icons keys: a string, composed by characters assigned to images with ICON directives pos v: vertical position (in cm)
+For example, A means that image A is shown in the merged space of two icons; A means that image A is shown in the merged space of three icons keys: a string, composed by characters assigned to images with ICON directives width: width of the rectangle in which the images are printed (in cm)

-Note: if you have a key longer than one character, these special characters must be replicated as well (i.e., with a key length of two, the special characters become "<<", ">>"."
+Note: if you have a key longer than one character, these special characters must be replicated as well (i.e., with a key length of two, the special characters become "<<", ">>", "".

-ICONS = "range", keys, pos x, pos y, width, height, obj width, obj height, angle, flags, horizontal alignment, vertical alignment, alpha, key length, width factor, height factor width: width of the rectangle in which the images are printed (in cm)
+ICONS = "range", keys, pos x, pos y, width, height, obj width, obj height, angle, flags, horizontal alignment, vertical alignment, alpha, key length, width factor, height factor, frames height: height of the rectangle in which the images are printed (in cm)